 The guidance about contract settlements at EM6000+ only relates to direct tax.
 You must never include VAT or VAT penalties in a contract settlement.

-For SA years it is suggested that
+For SA years

 - there is no need to distinguish between income tax and capital gains tax